Photo by Brooke Lark on Unsplash

 Your dinner could be just as easy peasy as the lunch.
 You could add a soup, cold in summer like Spanish gazpacho hmm.
 Warm in winter like French Onion soup, pea soup or tomato soup very yummy.
 You can always have some salad.
 Make an omelette etc. We have a solution that suits both of us … As we always have frozen broccoli and beans in the fridge, and always have eggs and Parmesan.
 Pour boiling water on a bowl of the frozen broccoli or the beans, fry two eggs for each, serve with graded Parmesan, organic olive oil, salt and pepper… well this is a great quick light dinner that only takes 10 minutes to prepare and you don’t get over eaten as well.

-Best wishes of your Health, Wealth and Happiness
+Best of Health, Wealth and Happiness